A Technology-Forward System to Enhance Plastic Waste Disposal at Research Labs

 Type: Studio project at Brown + RISD

-My Role: Design Research and Synthesis
+My Role: Design Research + Experience Design

 Methods: Usability Testing, Prototyping, Ethnographic Study, Subject-Matter-Expert Interview